message/iata/ES.md

 - a COVID-19 recovery certificate issued at least 11 days after the positive COVID-19 NAAT test result.
 The sample for the certificate must have been taken at most 180 days before arrival.
 This does not apply to:
 - passengers younger than 12 years;
-- passengers arriving from Australia, Bosnia and Herzegovina, Canada, China (People's Rep.), Chinese Taipei, Czechia, Hong Kong (SAR China), Jordan, Korea (Rep.), Macao (SAR China), Moldova (Rep.), New Zealand, Poland, Qatar, Saudi Arabia, Singapore, Ukraine or Uruguay;
+- until 26 September 2021, passengers arriving from Australia, Bosnia and Herzegovina, Canada, China (People's Rep.), Chinese Taipei, Czechia, Hong Kong (SAR China), Jordan, Korea (Rep.), Macao (SAR China), Moldova (Rep.), New Zealand, Poland, Qatar, Saudi Arabia, Singapore, Ukraine or Uruguay;
-- passengers arriving from Denmark (excluding Hovedstaden, Midtjylland, Sjaelland and Syddanmark); arriving from Finland (excluding Helsinki-Uusimaa, Etela-Suomi, Lansi-Suomi and Pohjois- ja Ita Suomi); or arriving from Italy (excluding Basilicata, Calabria, Sicilia, Abruzzo, Campania, Emilia-Romagna, Friuli-Venezia Giulia, Lazio, Liguria, Lombardia, Marche, Molise, Piemonte, Provincia Autonoma di Bolzano/Bozen, Provincia Autonoma di Trento, Puglia, Sardegna, Toscana, Umbria and Veneto);
+- until 26 September 2021, passengers arriving from Denmark (excluding Hovedstaden, Midtjylland, Sjaelland and Syddanmark); arriving from Finland (excluding Helsinki-Uusimaa, Etela-Suomi, Lansi-Suomi and Pohjois- ja Ita Suomi); or arriving from Italy (excluding Basilicata, Calabria, Sicilia, Abruzzo, Campania, Emilia-Romagna, Friuli-Venezia Giulia, Lazio, Liguria, Lombardia, Marche, Molise, Piemonte, Provincia Autonoma di Bolzano/Bozen, Provincia Autonoma di Trento, Puglia, Sardegna, Toscana, Umbria and Veneto);
+- from 27 September 2021, passengers arriving from Australia, Canada, Chile, China (People's Rep.), Chinese Taipei, Hong Kong (SAR China), Jordan, Korea (Rep.), Kuwait, Macao (SAR China), New Zealand, Qatar, Rwanda, Saudi Arabia, Singapore, Ukraine or Uruguay;
+- from 27 September 2021, passengers arriving from Czechia (excluding Moravskoslezsko and Praha); arriving from Denmark (excluding Hovedstaden and Sjaewlland); arriving from Finland (excluding Etela-Suomi, Helsinki-Uusimaa, Lansi-Suomi and Pohjois- ja Ita-Suomi); arriving from Hungary (excluding Budapest, Eszak-Magyarorszag and Pest); or arriving from Italy (excluding Basilicata, Calabria, Sicilia, Abruzzo, Campania, Emilia-Romagna, Friuli-Venezia Giulia, Lazio, Liguria, Marche, Provincia Autonoma di Bolzano/Bozen, Provincia Autonoma di Trento, Puglia, Sardegna, Toscana, Umbria and Veneto);
 - residents of the United Kingdom arriving from the United Kingdom;
-- deadheading crew;
+- deadheading crew.
 3. Residents of the United Kingdom arriving from the United Kingdom must have:
 - a negative COVID-19 NAAT test taken at most 72 hours before arrival.
 Tests accepted are: CRISPR, HAD, LAMP, NEAR, PCR, RT-LAMP, RT-PCR, SDA and TMA.
 The test result must be in English, French, German, Spanish or accompanied by a certified Spanish translation; or
 - a COVID-19 vaccination certificate showing that they were fully vaccinated with AstraZeneca (Vaxzevria), Janssen, Moderna or Pfizer-BioNTech, Serum Institute of India, Sinopharm or Sinovac at least 14 days before arrival.